rkluger68/cpycourse/docs/training/tutorial/tutorial.md

 >>>
 ```

+Depending on where Python is installed on your system (and if it is found in
+the places your OS searches for executables) you may want or need the fully
+qualified path to the Python interpreter:

+=== "Linux"

+    ``` bash
+    $ /usr/bin/python3.8
+    ```

+=== "Windows"

+    ```
+    # & "C:/Program Files/Python/3.8/python.exe"
+    ```

-The first lines show the interpreter version, some information about the build
+On interpreter startup, the first lines show the interpreter version, some
-environment of the interpreter (compiler version and platform) and the
+information about the build environment of the interpreter (compiler version
-copyright information.
+and platform) and the copyright information.

 The Python *prompt* `>>>` is signaling that the interpreter awaits user input.

+Such an interactive mode is sometimes called "Read-Eval-Print-Loop" ("REPL")
+and a great way to explore Python and try out code snippets..

 The version and copyright information on startup can be suppressed using the
-quiet-option `-q`.
+"quiet" option `-q`.

 ``` bash
 $ python -q